BernardQuatermass/exim-wiki/EximIntroduction.md

     3207) - [tls\_advertise\_hosts]
 -   8BITMIME.
 "SMTP Service Extension for 8bit MIME Transport" (RFC 1652) - [accept\_8bitmime].
 Setting accept\_8bitmime allows Exim to
-    accept 8 bit messages, but is off by default.
+    accept 8 bit messages, and is on by default, since version 4.80.
 Exim doesn't do anything special with such messages.
+You might want to switch this off if you know that you're sending messages to systems that can't handle 8bitmime, but these appear to be rare.

 But does not support:
 -   DSN.
 "Simple Mail Transfer Protocol (SMTP) Service Extension for